svtsv01/qudit/README.md

 - 1. CNOT gate was implemented.
 - 2. Circuit for creating the generalized Bell state was simualted
 - 3. Function to create circuit was modified
 - 4. printVector function was created
 - 5. state_vector function was implemented

 #### Week05

 - 1. Project was restructured
 - 2. Testing framework that generates random circuits was created
 - 3. Testing was conducted
 - 4. Memory and Time Complexity was analysed
 - 5. The research about Cloud-based quantum computing was done [4, 5]

+#### Week06

+- 1. Solved software dependences issues with CIRQ and VS code

 #### References: